aria-ml/dataeval/docs/source/notebooks/tt_identify_bias.md

 ## Introduction

 Identifying any biases or correlations present in a dataset is essential to accurately interpreting your model's performance and its ability to generalize to new data.
-A common cause of poor generalization is shortcut learning &mdash; where a model uses secondary or background information to make predictions &mdash; which is enabled or exacerbated by dataset sampling biases.
+A common cause of poor generalization is shortcut learning — where a model uses secondary or background information to make predictions — which is enabled or exacerbated by dataset sampling biases.

 ### Bias and correlations